Craig-Stoneham/Packer/README.md

 * **Extension Case Insensitivity:** Packer enables seamless copying and moving of files, regardless of the case of their extensions.
 This feature eliminates the need to worry about matching the extension case precisely.

+* **Ignore File:** Packer allows you to specify an "Ignore File" in any directory.
+When an "Ignore File" is found in a directory, Packer will skip that directory and any sub-directories within it during file copying or moving operations.
+This flexible feature gives you granular control over which directories are processed.

 ## **Using CMake for Building:**

 Packer can be built using CMake, a popular build system generator.
 Follow these steps to build Packer using CMake: